 - Anti-kickback tooth shoulder.

 Amana Tool A.G.E.
-Series MD12-106 Heavy Duty Miter/Double Miter Bore Saw Blade
+Series MD12-106 Heavy-Duty Miter/Double Miter Bore Saw Blade

 A.G.E stands for American German Engineering.
-This series of blades are manufactured by Amana Tool company in Germany.
+This series of blades are manufactured by the Amana Tool company in Germany.
 It’s a 100-tooth blade that is ideal for making glass smooth cuts in picture frames and moldings.
 It’s a 12-inch blade and teeth feature 4 ATB+R 1 which means four Alternate Top Bevel that is followed by one Raker grind.

-It’s a laser cut blade that has heat expansion slots.
+It’s a laser-cut blade that has heat expansion slots.
 When heat builds up, these slots allow the blade to expand and contract from generating heat which in return protects the blade by preventing warpage.

-This blade is designed in a way that you can use it for years.
+This blade is designed in a way that you can use for years.
 It has a massive steel plate.
 The European carbide tips are extra-large that allows for more resharpenings.

-It’s an industrial grade blade made for professional hobbyists and mid-size cabinet shop owners.
+It’s an industrial-grade blade made for professional hobbyists and mid-size cabinet shop owners.
 Although it’s an industrial quality blade, it comes at a great value.